PepijndeReus/Privacy-Enhancing-ML/README.md

-# ThesisAI
+# ICT4S'23: Energy cost and machine learning accuracy impact of k-anonymisation and synthetic data techniques
-This is the repository that contains the code for the paper published on ICT4S'23.
+This is the repository that contains the code for the [ICT4S'23 paper](https://scholar.google.com/scholar?oi=bibs&hl=nl&cluster=18290856347761732206).
 The code may be reproduced by referring to this paper.
+The presentation of the paper was recorded, you can find the recording [here](https://www.youtube.com/watch?v=WccsQ_PoL5U&t=3665s&ab_channel=ICT4SConferenceOnlineChannel).
+The [slides](https://github.com/PepijndeReus/ThesisAI/blob/main/ICT4S-presentation.pptx) are provided in this repository.
 All files should have sufficient documentation for reproduction and understanding.
-Any remaining questions or comments may be sent to p.dereus@uva.nl.
+Any remaining questions or comments may be sent to [my e-mail](mailto:p.dereus@uva.nl).

 ## About this repository
 The repository is structured with the following folders and files: